 Please do not send your child to school if s/he is unwell, but phone the school on the first day of absence.
 If a child becomes unwell during the day we will contact you if they have a raised temperature, have been physically sick or obtained an injury that requires a hospital visit.
-Minor accidents and injuries are dealt with by a trained member of staff and recorded in the .
+Minor accidents and injuries are dealt with by a trained member of staff and recorded using 'Medical Tracker'.
 All accidents and injuries suffered at school are reported to and monitored by the Governing Body.

 Administration of Medication